 The Carson River is a northwestern Nevada river that empties into the Carson Sink, an endorheic basin.
 The main stem of the river is 131 miles (211 km) long although the addition of the East Fork makes the total length 205 miles (330 km), traversing five counties: Alpine County in California and Douglas, Storey, Lyon, and Churchill Counties in Nevada, as well as the Consolidated Municipality of Carson City, Nevada.

 Zedekiah: “Very rarely do I take terrestrial landscape photographs, it is just not my cup of tea.
 I love shooting from the air!
-But sometimes as I pass though an area I am compelled to stop and take the shot, such was this scene along the Carson river in the Carson Pass just south of Lake Tahoe, California.
+But sometimes as I pass through an area I am compelled to stop and take the shot, such as this scene along the Carson River in the Carson Pass just south of Lake Tahoe, California.
 This scene was readily available from the side of the road during my trip through there in early March.”

 Though he had a huge reputation as a wild mountain man, in 1847, after General William Tecumseh Sherman met Kit Carson he wrote: “His fame was then at its height, … and I was very anxious to see a man who had achieved such feats of daring among the wild animals of the Rocky Mountains, and still wilder Indians of the plains … I cannot express my surprise at beholding such a small, stoop-shouldered man, with reddish hair, freckled face, soft blue eyes, and nothing to indicate extraordinary courage or daring.
 He spoke but little and answered questions in monosyllables.”

-There are numerous places named after Kit Carson, most all of them beautiful and wild.
+There are numerous places named after Kit Carson, and most of them are beautiful and wild.